An Introduction to Ahadits

 The second type of ahadits compilation is the ajza’.
 Singularly, it is a juzu’.
 There are two definitions to this category.
 The first refers to collections of traditions passed down on the authority of a single swahabah or tabi’in, which were then further developed into masanid.
 The second definition refers to a collection of ahadits pertaining to a single subject.

 The risalah or kilab is similar to a juzu’.
-However, the rasa’il are more specific in terms of subject matter.
+However, the rasa’il are more specific in terms of subject.
 They are collections of ahadits pertaining to one of eight topics.
 They are ‘aqidah, belief and dogma; ahkami, legal rulings; ruqaq, piety, ascetism and taswawwuf; adab, etiquette; tafsir, exegesis and commentary of the Qur’an; sirah wa tarikh, history during and after the time of the Prophet (s.a.w.); fitan, crises; and, manaqib wa matsalib, appreciation and denunciation of persons, places and events.
 The rasa’il are also known as kutub.
 Many of the works of such scholars as Imam Abu al-Fadhl ‘Abd ar-Rahman ibn Abu Bakr ibn Muhammad Jalal ad-Din as-Suyuthi (r.a.) and Imam ibn Hajr al-‘Asqalani (r.a.) belong to this category.

-A risalah of ahkam is also known as a sunan and include all the subjects of fiqh from thaharah to wasayahTarikh and siyar, are historical and biographical matters which include cosmology, ancient history, and the lives of the prophets, the Prophet (s.a.w.), of his swahabah and tabi’un.
+A risalah of ahkam is also known as a sunan and include all the subjects of fiqh from thaharah to wasayah.
+Tarikh and siyar, are historical and biographical matters which include cosmology, ancient history, and the lives of the prophets, the Prophet (s.a.w.), of his swahabah and tabi’un.

-The sunan are collections of ahadits that pertain solely to one category of rasa’ilshari’ah.
+The sunan are collections of ahadits that pertain solely to one category of rasa’il – shari’ah.
 Examples of this would be the works of Imam Abu Dawud (r.a.), Imam an-Nasa’i (r.a.) and Imam at-Tirmidzi (r.a.).

-The muswannaf are large collections of ahadits that pertain to most, or all of the categories of rasa’il.
+The muswannaf are large collections of ahadits that pertain to most, or all, of the categories of rasa’il.
 The ahadits are put together and arranged in various books or chapters, each dealing with its particular topic.
 Examples of this are the books of the Shaykhayn, Swahih al-Bukhari and Swahih Muslim, as well as al-Muwaththa’ of Imam Abu ‘Abdullah Malik ibn Anas (r.a.).

 The jami’ are more complete versions of the muswannaf, whereby all the topics in rasa’il are addressed in their entirety.
 For example, Swahih Muslim is considered a muswannaf but not a jami’ like that of Imam al-Bukhari’s (r.a.)
 Swahih, because Swahih Muslim does not include traditions relating to all chapters of the Qur’an.
 There was, originally, only one known collection that epitomises this criterion.
 It is originally known as al-Jami’ al-Musnad asw-Swahih al-Mukhtaswar min Umur ar-Rasul wa Sunanihi wa Ayyaamihi; it is better known as Swahih al-Bukhari.
 Imam at-Tirmidzi’s (r.a.)
-Jami’ also fulfills this criteria, but not all its narrations are swahih.
+Jami’ also fulfills these criteria, but not all its narrations are swahih.

 A musnad consists of ahadits collected based on the final authorities to whom they are related.
 The term “musnad,” meaning supported, was originally used for such traditions that were supported by a complete, uninterrupted isnad, going back to a companion who was directly associated with the Prophet (s.a.w.).
 But the term was later expanded in use to include any reliable and authoritative ahadits.
-In this sense, the term may also used for all reliable works in ahadits literature.
+In this sense, the term may also be used for all reliable works in ahadits literature.
 This would then include works such as Sunan ad-Darimi, and Swahih al-Bukhari.

-Technically, however, it is used only for those collections of ahadits arranged according to the names of the final authorities by whom they are related, irrespective of their subject matter.
+Technically, however, it is used only for those collections of ahadits arranged according to the names of the final authorities by whom they are related, irrespective of their subject.
 For example, the Masanid of Imam Abu Dawud Sulayman ibn Dawud ath-Thayalisi (r.a.), Imam Ahmad ibn Abu Shaybah (r.a.), and Imam ibn Hanbal (r.a.).
 The collectors of such traditions differed slightly in their method of arrangement.
 In some, the ahadits are arranged according to their isnad in alphabetical order.
 In others, the ahadits are arranged based on the tsiqah, reliability, of the people in the isnad.
 This relative to when they embraced Islam and which events they took part in with the Prophet (s.a.w.).
 Some are even arranged according to the affinity of their tribe to the Prophet (s.a.w.).

 There are, however, certain masanid which are divided into chapters devoted to various subjects, and in each chapter, the ahadits are arranged according to the original authorities, swahabah, by whom they were related.
 This format is followed by Imam Abu Ya’la Muhammad ibn al-Husayn (r.a.), and Imam Abu ‘Abd ar-Rahman ‘Abdullah ibn al-Mubarak (r.a.).
 These works combine the characteristics of a musnad and a muswannaf.